fairlearn/fairlearn/docs/user_guide/assessment/common_fairness_metrics.rst

 where a system created to predict crime rates may correctly predict higher crime rates for certain areas, but simultaneously fail to consider that those higher rates may be caused by disproportionate policing and overcriminimalization of those areas).
-In reality, these assumptions may not be the true.
+In reality, these assumptions may not be true.
 The dataset might be an accurate representation of the phenomena itself, or the phenomena being modeled may not be unjust.
 If either assumption is not true, then demographic parity may not provide